 What has been your most stand-out memory since leaving MPA, and what do you see happening in your future?

-If you could give 5 of your best tips about training at MPA and being a part of the industry what would they be?
+If you could give 5 of your best tips about training at MPA and being part of the industry, what would they be?

 J: My top 5 tips for training at MPA and any other institute would be:

 1. Work for yourself, don’t rely on others pushing you (even though they will)